 HIV/STD prevention and sexual health education is an essential component of students’ physical, social and emotional development.
-Comprehensive sexual health education programs ideally start in prekindergarten and continue through Grade 12.
-Programs that include age- and developmentally appropriate, medically accurate information on a broad set of topics related to sexuality, including abstinence, contraception and disease prevention provide students with opportunities for developing skills as well as learning information to promote their health and well-being as they mature into sexually healthy adults.
+Health education programs that include age and developmentally appropriate, medically accurate information on a broad set of topics related to sexuality, including abstinence, contraception and disease prevention provide students with opportunities for developing skills as well as learning information to promote their health and well-being as they mature into sexually healthy adults.

-According to Kirby (2007), research on comprehensive approaches to sexual health education has shown that:
+According to Kirby (2007), research on sexual health education has shown that:

 • sexual health education that at least provides information about abstinence and contraception can delay the onset of sexual activity among teens, reduce their number of partners, and increase safer sex practices and contraceptive use when they do become sexually active; and

 • conversely, teaching young people about sex and contraception does not lead to early sexual activity or experimentation (Kirby, 2007, p.122-123).

 According to the Centers for Disease Control and Prevention (CDC), there are approximately 1.2 million people in the U.S. living with HIV, and about 13% are unaware.
 There are also an estimated 37,000 newly diagnosed people living with HIV in the United States.
 You can learn more about HIV/AIDS and prevention at the Nebraska Department of Health and Human Services website.

 The Nebraska Reproductive Health Program supports education and preventative health practices that improve reproductive health outcomes, such as decreasing STDs/STIs, preventing unintended pregnancies, promoting appropriate birth spacing, and encouraging a healthy lifestyle.